-Its the moment of truth! the new website is live, and you need people to visit.
+Its the moment of truth!
+Your new website is live, and you need people to visit.
 So you are probably asking the question, 'how do I make Google crawl my site'?

 We have all seen some film where someone creates a website and 'puts it live' and within minutes the laptop 'dings' because someone is visiting.